andrew-zabloudil/BoogaBot/README.md

     !covid-news {source}
         Displays news articles from a Coronavirus live update feed of the specified source.
-        Currently supported sources are BBC, Reuters, and a mixed feed of the two.
+        Currently supported sources are BBC, Reuters, NPR, The Hill and a mixed feed of all sources.
         If no source is specified, it will give the mixed feed by default.

     !gunpla-news